github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Example: Add flow through the **map** method.
 ---------------------------------------------
-In this example, we will see a more complex example of modelling flow through a method.
+In this example, we will see a more complex example of modeling flow through a method.
 This pattern shows how to model flow through higher order methods and collection types.
 Please note that the flow through the **map** method is already added to the CodeQL Java analysis.